Skip Navigation

 – Central Coast

-What if I’ve been assessed as ineligible?
+What if I’ve been assessed as ineligble?

-We are sorry that SafetyNet PetAssist™ is not available to you right now.
-You might want to contact Centrelink to find out about other options.
-In the meantime, please check out our Resources page for information that might be helpful.
-If you are in desperate financial need, you can email us about your situation to safetynet@petsure.com.au, and we will review your circumstances.
+Please check out our Help & Advice page for information that might be helpful.
+If you are in desperate financial need, you can email us about your situation at safetynet@petsure.com.au and we will review your circumstances.

-We are sorry that SafetyNet PetAssist™ is not available for your pet’s treatment.
-Out-of-pocket in-clinic expenses will be payable for those treatments not supported by SafetyNet PetAssist™.
-We encourage you to visit our Resources page for other resources that may help you and your pet.
+We are sorry that PetSafetyNet is not available for your pet’s treatment.
+Out-of-pocket in-clinic expenses will be payable for those treatments not supported by PetSafetyNet.
+We encourage you to visit our Help & Advice page for information that may help you and your pet.

 How can my veterinary clinic get involved?